qemu/qemu/docs/devel/submitting-a-patch.rst

 include a "From:" line in the body of the email (different from your envelope From:) that will give credit to the correct author; but again, that author's Signed-off-by: line is mandatory, with the same spelling.

+The name used with "Signed-off-by" does not need to be your legal name, nor birth name, nor appear on any government ID.
+It is the identity you choose to be known by in the community, but should not be anonymous, nor misrepresent whom you are.

 There are various tooling options for automatically adding these tags include using ``git commit -s`` or ``git format-patch -s``.
 For more